 The Arms of Siddle/Sydall

 This is the historic coat of arms , originally registered in Derbyshire, that represents that part of the Siddle family who had a connection to the coal mining industry.
-Both sides of my family, the Crawfords and the Siddles, have worked in the coal mining industry in previous centuries.
+Both sides of my family, the Crawfords' and the Siddles', have worked in the coal mining industry in previous centuries.

 When faced with families , who often could not read or write, the state church even registered fathers and sons with variant surname spellings.
 These variant spellings were always of a phonetic nature.
-Surnames were registered and spelled as they sounded in the absence of a known correct spelling.
-This was prior to the standardisation of the English language spellings by the 18th century.
+Surnames were registered and spelt as they sounded in the absence of a known correct spelling.
+This was prior to the standardisation of the English language spellings by the first part of the 18th century.

-military daggers.
+At first sight it would be easy to mistake the Siddle coat of arms to be a simple one with military daggers.
 On closer inspection it can be seen that these are not daggers, or knives, but carpenter's centre punches.
 The reason being that this is a coal mining industry trade coat of arms.
 This was from a time, a few centuries ago, when the Siddal family were providing solutions to carpentry, and pit shoring, problems in Derbyshire.